 Enhancing an already developed muscle

 Well, if you have a good intuition already, why bother to improve it?

-- Increasing your intuition will make you more comfortable at following it.
+- Increasing your intuition will make you more comfortable with following it.

 - The daily emphasis on and entrainment of rational and logical thought can start making you doubt your gut feeling.